coledotjs/coledotjs/README.md

 # 📊 Metrics

-This is just here for show.
-I only really work with TypeScript.
+This is kind of pointless considering I only use TypeScript, but It makes my profile seem fuller.

 <picture>
   <img src="/github-metrics.svg" alt="GitHub Metrics" draggable="false">